martinpetkovski/martinpetkovski.github.io/republikata/pages/code-standard-cpp.md

 	&  *  +  -  ++ --  ~  !  sizeof  typeof

+## Reference vs Pointer

+Heavily depends on the context.
+In general, references are preferred over pointers.
+A good rule of thumb is to use pointer wherever something can be invalid.
+Don't be afraid to check for validity.

+## Const-correctness

+All functions, their input arguments and output type must be const-correct, where applicable.
+Member variables must be const-correct.
+Local variables should be const-correct, but don't have to be.

 ## Macros

-Avoid using them.
+Avoid using them as much as possible.
 Don't define constants using macros, instead use global constant variables.
 Use inline functions instead of macro functions where possible.

+Rationale: Improves readability, can be debugged more easily and  because of consistency (all functions should be actual functions), among other things.

 With that said, here are some exceptions:
 - When used in if-defs.